wallarm/product-documentation/docs/2.18/admin-en/installation-kong-en.md

 The amount of memory determines the quality of work of the statistical algorithms.

-The recommended value is 75% of the total server memory.
+For production environments, the recommended amount of RAM allocated for the postanalytics module is 75% of the total server memory.
 For example, if the server has 32 GB of memory, the recommended allocation size is 24 GB.
+If testing the Wallarm node or having a small server size, the lower amount can be enough.

 **Allocate the operating memory size for Tarantool:**